openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 choice to complete the assignment.
 Team members can use the discussion forums within the team to communicate and collaborate on the assignment.

-Team are less effective when there are no obvious team tasks or goals.
-In general, edX does not recommend using teams in your course only to provide a means for learners to connect socially.
+Teams are not as effective when members have no obvious team tasks or goals.
+In general, edX does not recommend using teams in your course only to provide a way for learners to connect socially.

 .. _Enable and Configure Teams: